 - Wear appropriate clothing.
 Overly baggy clothes can be a fire risk - especially loose-flowing sleeves.

 - Always wear sensible shoes.
-Look for sturdy soles with good grip and avoid open-toed shoes – it can be very easy to drop knives in the middle of food preparation!
+Look for sturdy soles with good grip and avoid open-toed shoes - it can be very easy to drop a knife in the middle of food preparation.

 - Stir away from your body to avoid burns and splashes when cooking on the stove.

 - Staying safe at home means keeping things clean.
 This means dealing with any spillages promptly to prevent slips and wiping down surfaces to kill bacteria.

-- Always use oven gloves when removing hot things from the microwave or oven.
+- Always use oven gloves when removing hot things from the oven or microwave.

 - It is a good idea to keep a small first aid kit in the kitchen.
 Make sure it is fully stocked with scissors, plasters, gauze and antiseptic.

 Getting up and down those stairs can be difficult as we get older.
 You might lose your breath more quickly than you used to, or be a little unsteady on your feet.
 If you have asthma or joint problems due to arthritis or osteoporosis, then you may want to consider a stairlift.

 Stairlifts allow you to get up and down the stairs safely and comfortably.
 There's no need to worry about tripping up or running out of breath.
 You can sit down and relax as you are carried up your staircase.
 By eliminating the risk of staircase accidents, staying safe at home becomes much easier.

 A stairlift is certainly a big investment.
 However, there are grants available to help you cover the costs.
 You might even be eligible for a free stairlift through social services.
-However, if a stairlift isn’t an optional financially, then there are other ways to stay safe:
+However, if a stairlift isn't an option financially, then there are other ways to ensure staircase safety at home:

 - Take your time walking up and down the stairs.